Directive Principles of State Policy MCQ

 Option b – Article 40

-Which article of the Constitution of India has the provision for the participation of workers in the management of industry?
+Which Article of the Indian Constitution provides for worker participation in the management of industries?

 (a) Article 43